bitsofcotton/ddpmopt/README.md

 2024/07/10 revert [pq]redg.cc as no each bit condition, instead of this, use goki_check_cc:test.py:bit command.
 2024/07/20 update readme, might our system is infected.
 2024/08/18 update -\[369\] predictors for recursive but equivalent.
+2024/09/03 update \[pq\]redg...p.. for auto tuned recursive but for tiny images.